Inspiration Color Blue in Art: What It Means and How to Utilize it In Artwork

 Universal meaning in past society and today

-All of these factors have greatly contributed to the colour blue’s identity as one of wealth.
+All of these factors have greatly contributed to the color blue’s identity as one of wealth.
 The inclination of humans towards blue is so profound, that the deeper the blue becomes, the more strongly it calls man towards the infinite.
-With all its variations and hues, blue continues to be one of the most favoured shades on the colour spectrum.
+With all its variations and hues, blue continues to be one of the most favored shades on the color spectrum.

 From its use in ancient civilizations to modern-day discoveries, the pigment has enticed artists and designers all over the world.

 Due to its image of luxury, the color blue is a symbol of class and elegance in fashion.
 It was developed as the power suit in the corporate world, and used as uniforms of many authoritative figures.
 Especially in medium and dark shades, blue is associated with intelligence, stability, unity, and conservatism.

 During the Elizabethan period in England, only the royals were allowed to wear this color.
 Royal blue was created for a competition to make a dress for Queen Charlotte, and the designer created this specific blue tone by using very expensive pigments from India.
 Today, the color royal blue is featured on the United Kingdom’s flag, known as the Union Jack.